f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/172.png

-After that go back to the F5 UI, open **VIEW EVENTS** and you will see the new attacks with the "Blocked" status:
+After that go back to the F5 UI, open **VIEW EVENTS** and you will see the new attack events with their "Blocked" status:

 .. figure:: _figures/175.png

 8. Geolocation Enforcement via UI
 ****************************

-You can create a list of countries traffic from which will be blocked via UI or via Postman.
-If you prefer to do so via Postman, proceed to the next section.
+You can create a list of countries for which you'd like to block traffic.
+This can of course be done from the UI or Postman as well.
+Below we'll cover the UI, and the following section will do the same via Postman.

 `a)` Go back to the F5 Cloud Services portal, the **PROTECT APPLICATION** tab, then go to **High-risk Attack Mitigation**  and click
 **Deny requests from specific countries**.
 This will activate the **Manage countries** button.